li-boxuan/Parallel-GAT/cpp/README.md

 softmax.
 Due to the way the PyTorch version is implemented, it is cumbersome to align it to our C++ version and retrain the model.
 We leave it as an exercise if readers are interested.

+## Fine-grained tuning
+We then try more parallelism strategies.
+In other words, we try parallelize different sections and find best regions to parallelize.
+In ed67aff, we achieve 0.35s using 8 threads on an 8-core machine, which is 4.2x faster than the sequential version tested on the same machine.
+We then optimize the code logic further by removing unnecessary data structures (e.g. we removed an array and used one local variable instead) and reducing computation steps (e.g. rather than calculate attention for each neighbor and then find max attention, we only calculate max heat from neighborhoods and then use max heat to calculate max attention).
+This leads to a slight improvement on performance, but overall speedup remains roughly the same.